 There are a number of factors that influence performance in a winter greenhouse, and growers often have to consider the smallest details when they prepare their operation for cold weather.
 To keep production at the highest level, without breaking the bank on utility costs, growers must lay out an effective winter growing strategy.

 Primarily, growers should first understand the basics of optimizing heating in their winter greenhouse.
-This includes knowledge of the various factors that influence heating, different types of greenhouse heaters, as well as how a structure’s design impacts production.
+This includes knowledge of the various factors that influence heating, different types of greenhouse heaters, as well as how a structure’s design impacts winter crop production.

 UNDERSTANDING BTUS AND R-VALUE